Israel Cancer Association announces 2015 Skin Cancer Prevention and Detection Awareness Week Kick-off scheduled to take place from May 11-17, 2015

 Familial status - research studies have shown that among marrieds, the rate of detection of melanoma is at an earlier stage, and therefore, survival rates are higher.
 The researchers assume that having a partner who can discern the disease symptoms on the skin, constitutes an encouraging factor to go get oneself tested and consequently survive the disease.

-In short, the researchers claim that a better understanding of the relationship between socio-economic factors and the development of melanoma may help educate and inform the various populations about reducing the risk of contracting the disease and may also increase survival rates due to the resultant early detection.
+In short, the researchers claim that a better understanding of the relationship between socio-economic factors and the development of melanoma may help educate and inform the various populations about reducing the risk of developing the disease and may also increase survival rates due to the resultant early detection.

 The research study was published in the October 2014 issue of the British Journal of Dermatology